Canon 70D vs 5D Mark III

 Review summary: Canon 70D vs 5D Mark III

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Canon 5D Mark III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 70D: